 Restaurants, hospitals, spas, hotels, and athletic facilities are a few examples of businesses that leverage on-premises laundry capabilities.
 By bringing commercial laundry services in-house, companies can take advantage of many benefits, including:

 - Flexibility to adapt to customer needs,

 - Improved quality control and customer satisfaction,

 - Cost-savings from bypassing delivery and service charges and reducing the number of linens to be kept on hand.

-However, managing on-premise laundry requires investments in resources, including employees, time, utility costs, and most significantly, on-premise laundry equipment.
-A business that is considering implementing on-premise laundry systems or upgrading existing commercial laundry equipment is faced with a difficult decision: to purchase or to rent?
+However, managing on-premises laundry requires investments in resources, including employees, time, utility costs, and most significantly, on-premises laundry equipment.
+A business that is considering implementing on-premises laundry systems or upgrading existing commercial laundry equipment is faced with a difficult decision: to purchase or to rent?